buncombe/iii/README.md

 completion if the nick has been written in the past.
 Thanks to Matthias Kopfermann for this hint.

-For an example of how this nested environment could look like on, check this blog post:
+For an example of how this nested environment could look like, check this blog
+post:
 [http://nion.modprobe.de/blog/archives/440-Using-the-ii-irc-client.html][nion]

 Configuration